infinitechris/FrameworkCompleteDIY/README.md

 # Notes, Results & Final Thoughts

        More TK once build is complete
+- Total cost of materials will be ~$168 over the cost of a traditional DIY Kit.
 - Places I've linked to this guide
      - [Framework Community Forum](https://community.frame.work/t/framework-complete-diy/32979)